lxbtlr/formica/README.md

 # Usage

-## side-note
-One of my goals for this project was to practice refactoring the code base.
-This throughout the coding process, but most significantly in the last week on the refactor branch.
-That code has been merged and does run **however**, you will immediately notice there is a problem...
-THE ANTS ARE ONLY IN ONE QUARTER OF THE SCREEN.
-The earlier MVP is still accessible (look at src/_model.py) and you can see more accurate ants across your screen.

 There are many arguments that can be passed into the script to modify the output of the code.
 However, to run the default/unchanged version you only need to run: